 To comply with federal and state regulations, it is county policy that every employee who is taking leave that may qualify for FML protection, regardless of paid leave balances, be informed of his or her rights and encouraged to apply for FML.

-Family Medical Leave Forms & More Information
+Family Medical Leave Forms and More Information

 - FML Request Form

 - Release to Return to Work Form